boostedsvj/triggerstudy/bkg/README.md

+# Trigger study of the background

-## Producing the trigger study columns for background
+## Producing the trigger study columns

 Processing the entire background requires using jobs.